AndyIbanez/andyibanez-com/content/posts/expressibleby-protocols-swift.md

 ## ExpressibleByNilLiteral

-Suppose you have a requirement that requires that, when an object gets initialized with `nil`, you don't want the whole object instead.
+Suppose you have a requirement that requires that, when an object gets initialized with `nil`, you don't want the whole object to be nil.
 You may have a custom requirement in which you need to consider `nil` something different.

 For example, suppose you want to treat the existence of an object that actually does exist, but has all its properties set to `nil`.